Jump to Navigation

-Disability Applications
+Downey Disability Applications Lawyer

 When filing for Social Security Disability benefits, it's important to provide thorough documentation regarding your medical condition, work history and level of education.
 When the Social Security Administration (SSA) reviews your application, it will want to know the extent of your physical or mental impairment, whether you can work at all and, if so, what sort of job you might be capable of performing.

-At the Law Offices of Judith S. Leland, our attorneys work closely with disabled people interested in applying for Social Security Disability benefits.
-We explain what is required, what sorts of medical records are needed, and help you prepare your application.
-Should your initial application be denied, our office has the resources and knowledge needed to handle your appeal through all four levels of administrative appeal and even through the U. S. Federal Court System if necessary.
+At the Leland Law, in Whittier, our attorneys work closely with disabled people interested in applying for Social Security Disability benefits.
+We will explain what is required and what sorts of medical records are needed, and help you prepare your application.
+Should your initial application be denied, our office has the resources and knowledge needed to handle your appeal through all four levels of administrative appeal and even through the U.S. Federal Court System if necessary.

 The Social Security Disability Benefits Application Process